-Over 350 Taylor & Francis journals now accept manuscript submissions which use any consistent text and citation format.
-This saves you time and ensures you can focus on your priority: the research.
+Over 350 Taylor & Francis journals now accept manuscript submissions using any consistent text and citation format, with no need to follow formatting rules.
+This can save you time when preparing your article for submission and allows you to focus on your priority: the research.

 You do the research.
 We format the text.

 The format used for academic articles, such as their referencing style, layout, and whether they use American or British English, varies from journal to journal.
-This is one reason we advise you to choose the journal you’re going to submit to before you begin writing.
-That way you can use the correct formatting from the start.
+Choosing the journal you’re going to submit to before you begin writing means you can use the correct formatting from the start.

 But what happens if you change your mind about which journal to submit to after you’ve finished writing?
 Or what if the journal unfortunately decides to reject your article?
 You may then have the time-consuming job of reformatting it to meet the requirements of a different journal.

 At Taylor & Francis we understand that this can be a lot of extra work on top of the other demands of a busy research career.
 That’s why we’ve introduced format-free submission.

 Format-free submission means that, providing you include everything necessary for review and use a consistent citation format, you can submit your paper without needing to worry about formatting your manuscript to meet that journal’s requirements.

 The instructions for authors for your chosen journal will tell you whether it offers format-free submission – you’ll find these on the journal homepage on Taylor & Francis Online.

 How do I submit format-free to a Taylor & Francis journal?

 If your chosen journal is accepting format-free submissions, you don’t need to format your manuscript to meet any special requirements.